EdD in Special Education

 Students work closely with SED faculty as research, teaching, and/or graduate assistants as they work to augment their knowledge and skills through their coursework, residency, and research.

-The minimum credit requirement for a doctorate is 60 credits that includes:
+The minimum credit requirement for a doctorate is 60 credits.

-- 48 credits of coursework, including a minimum of three research courses.
+- A minimum of 48 credits of coursework is required, including at least four research courses.
 The remaining coursework is jointly determined between the faculty advisor and student.

 Successful doctoral students complete comprehensive examination projects to demonstrate their depth and breadth of understanding of the field.
 The examinations are three projects jointly determined by the student and the comprehension committee, including the program advisor.